fortran-lang/stdlib/doc/specs/stdlib_strings.md

 `last` indexes are converted to first and last valid indexes in this defined region respectively, if no valid index exists in this region an empty string is returned.

+`stride` can attain both negative or positive values but when the invalid value 0 is given, it is converted to 1.
 Extraction starts from `first` index and takes stride of length `stride`.
-Extraction is active until `last` index is crossed.
-Extraction starts only if `last` index is crossable from `first` index taking stride of length `stride`.
+Extraction starts only if `last` index is crossable from `first` index by taking stride of length `stride`and is active until `last` index is crossed.
-`stride` can attain both negative or positive values but when the invalid value 0 is given, it is converted to 1.
-Function automatically deduces the arguments which are not provided by the user.
+Function automatically deduces the optional arguments that are not provided by the user.

 #### Syntax